RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Math/SetTableValue/README.md

 # SetTableValue

 ## Description
-Sets value on `table` at `index` to `value`
+Sets value on `table` at `index` to `value`.

 ## Parameters
 - `value`
 `index` new value
 - `index`
-Tables's index to set
+Tables's index to set.
 - `table`
-Name of the table from where to set the value
+Name of the table from where to set the value.

 ## Return Value
 None.